Colourful Malaysian spices

 Jalan Alor (KL)

 The mecca of late-night dining.
-An entire street dedicated to Chinese street food restaurants and seafood.
+A whole street dedicated to Chinese street-food restaurants and seafood.

 • 03.